How To Be At Peace With Food In 3 Easy Steps

 1. Assess what is enough for you.

-Are you in a place where you have enough, love, money, friendship, work challenges and fulfillment, food you enjoy, movement that feels good?
+Are you in a place with enough love, money, friendship, work challenges and fulfillment, food you enjoy, and movement that feels good?

-If you know that there’s more you need in life, the first step is to get specific and identify what it is, so you can develop a plan to get it.
+If you know there’s more you need in life; the first step is to get specific and identify what it is so you can develop a plan.

-Satisfaction in life can only come when how you live your life matches up with your values.
-Satisfaction is one part of feeling like you’re doing what you need to be doing.
+Life satisfaction can only come when how you live your life matches up with your values.
+Satisfaction is part of feeling like you’re doing what you must do.
 You feel good about your life and yourself.

-If you feel incomplete, like there’s something that you want or need in your life, use self-compassion helps to recenter, ask the hard questions of yourself, so you get out of the endless cycle of stress eating to fill a void it can’t possibly fill.
+If you feel incomplete, like there’s something that you want or need in your life, use self-compassion to encourage you to ask the hard questions of yourself so you get out of the endless cycle of stress eating to fill a void it can’t possibly fill.

-3. Question what you’re moving toward and make sure you want it.
+3. Question what you’re moving toward and ensure you want it.

-Is it what you convinced yourself of to meet others expectations, or it want you know in your heart you want?
+Is it what you convinced yourself of to meet others’ expectations, or is it what you know in your heart you want?

-Lots of well-meaning people make suggestions, assuming that you’re on the same page.
+Many well-meaning people make suggestions, assuming you’re on the same page.
 But are you?
-Just because your friend is on the diet, she might assume that everyone is on the hunt for the perfect way to eat too.
+Just because your friend is on a diet, she might assume that everyone is on the hunt for the perfect way to eat, too.
 Maybe you are, but your way of getting there is very different.

-What being at peace with food does for you.
+What does being at peace with food do for you?

 Recognize that if your relationship with food isn’t serving you in the way you had hoped, it can change at any point in your life.

-Keep moving forward no matter what because it’s your relationship with yourself that matters most!
+Keep moving forward no matter what because your relationship with yourself matters most!

 Self-compassion allows you to take care of yourself as you change.